DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

     ```csharp
     Application.Run(new MainForm());
     ```
-* Form VB.NET projects only.
+* For VB.NET projects only.
     * Right-click the project item in the **Solution Explorer** window to invoke the context menu and select the **Properties** menu item (you can use **Alt+Enter** instead).
 In the **Properties** window, select the **Application** page and change the **Startup Form** property to `MainForm`.
     * Open the `CustomersListForm` code, cut the `ConnectionHelper` and `DemoDataHelper` code, and paste it to the `MainForm` constructor
         ```vbnet